Skip to content

 • Adaptive ansatze (ADAPT-VQE) - dynamically growing the circuit to reduce barren plateau effects and avoid unphysical states (Grimsley et al. 2019).

-• Systematic multi-optimizer benchmarking - leveraging the existing 16-optimizer support to characterize optimizer-molecule-hardware interactions.
+• Systematic multi-optimizer benchmarking - leveraging the existing supported optimizers to characterize optimizer-molecule-hardware interactions.

 Hardware and platform modernization: